NoseferatuWKF/obsidian/automation/puppet.md

 >pull based automation

->need to setup agents unless using bolt

 >prefer to use ansible to setup up local machine as it has faster support for different OS. https://www.puppet.com/docs/bolt/latest/bolt_installing.html

 ## Bolt

+>puppet agentless solution

->It has a cool ASCII art
+>it has a cool ASCII art

 ### Getting started